 Type Of Wood & Materials Of Construction

-Of course you are going to want top quality in your mandolin.
-Every mandolin we listed above are the best in their class in quality.
-Things you should look for are the materials used in the construction and manufacturing.
+Things you should look for are the materials used in construction and manufacturing.

-Another easy way of knowing if the quality is great or not is just knowing the brand and if the brand is well known and deeply trusted in the industry.
+Another easy way of knowing if the quality is great or not is just knowing the brand and having a feel for whether that brand is well known and deeply trusted in the industry.

 Check For The Accessories

-When you decide to purchase a mandolin, carry with you the following accessories lest your mandolin becomes useless.
+When you decide to purchase a mandolin, keep the following accessories with you for the best experience.

 - Gig Bag/Case – buy a case to protect your mandolin from being scratched.
 The amount you spend on buying a case should be directly proportional to the price of your instrument.